sigiler/Asemu/README.md

 * memory protection
 * multiple cores
+* networking
 * more emulated hardware
 * may have some optimizations
-* possibility of Qt frontend
+* possibility of Qt front-end

 ## Dependencies